- Nova Scotia Duck Tolling Retriever

 I have had some success in the show ring, I usually return home with a clutch of prize cards, as do many of my pups with their proud novice owners, as I am happy to mentor them.
 I love seeing their successes.

 I have a few in agility homes, some in the higher grades, an Obedience 'B' grade Toller, gundog working homes, and the only working Toller in UK, at Slimbridge, tolling ducks for ringing and bird flu samples.
-I believe I bred the oldest lived Toller in the world, following a world forum discussion...still going from 1995.
+I believe I bred the oldest lived Toller in the world, following a world forum discussion...recently died from a 1995 birth.
 However some are simply well loved, and loving, family companions.
 They are a very flexible breed.

 I owned my first Cavalier in 1963 and bought my first Duck Toller, (for my young son to train & show) in the early 1990's, as soon as a show quality one became available from the very first dogs and bitches that had just been imported into UK from Canada, and were kennelled a few miles away, in Abergavenny, Wales, after quarantine ended.